 At the core of every great photographer is the uncanny ability to capture a subject from a unique perspective.
 Finding the best angle for a particular photo is the most important part of great photo composition.

 Drones allow photographers to capture dramatic landscape imagery from unique bird’s eye view perspectives that were previously a significant challenge.
+This article about landscape night has more insights about it.

 Equipped with a drone, you can create some truly stunning pieces of art.
 After all, the varied landscapes we have at our disposal offer tons of textures, colors, patterns, and other features to give drone photos an otherworldly look.